 Only in the middle of the 20th century was internal auditing recognized as a separate accounting function.
 The Institute of Internal Auditors (IIA) was formed in 1941 with the intention of strengthening and standardizing the audit practice lead to stronger internal audit profession.
 The IIA paved the development of the internal audit profession, as we now know it.

-The IIA developed a program to equip internal auditors with competency and professionalism to address the current audit challenges and ensure that internal auditing contributes value to an entity.
-The CIA (Certified Internal Auditor) credential is the primary professional designation conferred by the Institute of Internal Auditors (IIA) who have proven competency, meaningful experience, and professionalism in the field of audit.
+The IIA developed a training program to equip internal auditors with competency and professionalism.
+This is in order to address the current audit challenges and ensure that internal auditing contributes value to an entity.
+The CIA (Certified Internal Auditor) credential is the primary professional designation conferred by the Institute of Internal Auditors (IIA).
+Hence, certified individuals are those who have proven competency, meaningful experience, and professionalism in the auditing field.

-Earning the CIA validates an internal auditor’s attributes and traits held for the conduct of audit that provides quality, independent, and objective evaluations of entities’ financial and operational business activities.
+Earning the CIA validates an internal auditor’s attributes and traits held for proper audit conduct.
+Furthermore, it proves their ability to provide quality, independent, and objective evaluations of entities’ financial and operational business activities.
 The ability to provide strategic, risk-based, value-adding audit drives demand for CIA’s in various fields.

-But before you can become a CIA, you have to pass the exam.
-The IIA administers a 3-part exam thoroughly covering concepts about internal audit and other related topics to candidates who want to obtain the certification.
+However, before you can become a CIA, you have to pass the exam.
+The IIA administers a 3-part exam thoroughly covering concepts about internal audit and other related topics.

-Prior to providing a candidate authority to take the certification exam, IIA sets minimum requirements for education, experience, and professional character.
-Scrutiny and verification of supports to prove a candidate’s qualification are thoroughly performed by IIA before a candidate is allowed to take the exam.
+Prior to taking the certification exam, IIA sets minimum requirements for education, degree programs, experience, and professional character.
+Scrutiny to prove a candidate’s qualification is thoroughly performed by IIA before a candidate is allowed to take the exam.

 After securing the certification, CIAs are required to continue professional education and development to maintain the designation.